 URBN 6930: Urban Design Internship (3 semester hours)

-Designed to provide professional practice experience in urban design.
+This elective course is intended to provide professional practice experience in urban design.
 Students work 10-20 hours/week in professional firms in the Denver metro region.
 Firms in the MUD Internship Program have included: AECOM, Civitas, Design Workshop, Norris Design, RNL Design, OZ Architecture, studioINSITE, and Tryba Architects.
-College units including the Colorado Center for Community Development (CCCD) frequently hire MUD students as research assistants (RAs) and the Departments of Architecture, Landscape Architecture and Planning and Design often hire teaching assistants (TAs) from our incoming MUD students.
+In the college the Colorado Center for Community Development (CCCD) hires MUD students to work on projects in Colorado.
+Students must apply for and be placed into internships through the college's Internship Program.